 Keeping kids in the dark about sex isn’t helping anyone

 The difference between abstinence and abstinence-only sex education, is that abstinence only sex-ed is an educational programme.
-Abstinence-only sex education:
+According to American non-profit youth charity Advocates For Youth, abstinence-only sex education:

 “Has, as its exclusive purpose, teaching the social, psychological, and health gains to be realised by abstaining from sexual activity.”

 “Abstinence from sexual activity outside of marriage is the expected standard for all school-age children.”

 In other words, abstinence-only sex education teaches young people that sexual activity is only permitted once someone is married, meaning that having sex outside of marriage results in harmful psychological and physical side effects.

 It claims that waiting until marriage to have sex is the only moral and safe option for young people, and that no children should be conceived outside of marriage.